gdscwm/gemini-ai-study-planner/README.md

 ### 4. Get Your Gemini API Key

+Google AI Studio allows you to try out Gemini's massive token context window, grab an API key in seconds, and experiment on prebuilt prompts.

 [Go to Google AI Studio](https://aistudio.google.com/) and create a new account (if you don’t have one already).